 So to answer this really huge question – how did you change your life – was a little overwhelming.
 I mean where the hell do I start?

 But then this morning, after taking the time to do two things – meditate and watch some Marie Forleo unplugged – I was able to transform the confusion into clarity.

 I think of that Beyoncé song featuring Jack White, where she sings “When you hurt me, you hurt yourself.
 Don’t hurt yourself.”
-Whether you like Beyonce or not, there’s no way around it: she’s preaching some straight up solid truth right there.
+Whether you like her music or not, there’s no way around the fact that she’s preaching some straight-up truth right there.

+So how do you release the need to be ruthlessly judgmental?
 It’s a process.
 But a good starting point is acknowledging the judgment, and taking it apart via logic.

 You do what your ego wants to do: judge people on a piece of paper.
 You get all that shitty stuff out, and then you work through each one of the judgments until you see the light.